Naevey/Tri-3-Kurtis-Kwan/datastructures.md

 ## [Repl](https://replit.com/@charlesElipton/Tri-3-Kurtis-Kwan#.replit)

 ## What I learned this week/Code Snippets
+Week 3:
+  Using Beautiful Soup to webscrape.
+In the crossover, I used it to pull table rows.
 Week 2:
   Using OOP form, specifically with classes.
 It is a little confusing, but I think that I am getting the hang of it.
 A little more of Regular Expressions.
   ```